James-HoneyBadger/Iago_Deluxe/docs/ENHANCEMENTS.md

-# Reversi Deluxe - UX/Visual Enhancements
+# Iago Deluxe - UX/Visual Enhancements

 ## Overview
-This document describes the major enhancements implemented to improve the user experience, visual polish, and accessibility of Reversi Deluxe.
+This document describes the major enhancements implemented to improve the user experience, visual polish, and accessibility of Iago Deluxe.

 ---